Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/1dacc7a4-c19e-46cc-ab11-e66012693882)

 (i) Occupancy Rate (OR) = reviews_per_month x minimum_nights x 12(months) / (365-availability_365)
-The formula for OR was derived from an article from Airbnb (2023) that detailed the occupancy rate as “the number of nights booked divided by total nights available to be booked”.
+The formula for OR was derived from an article from Airbnb (2023) that detailed the occupancy rate as “the number of nights booked divided by the total nights available to be booked.”

 Figure 7

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/da844671-f8ed-496b-bc24-d2a833306385)

-Occupancy rate variable:
+Occupancy rate variables:
-42 listings had full 365 availability = Since this was the case, the occupancy rate and listing income was set to 0 for these listings.
+42 listings had full-365 availability.
+Since this was the case, the occupancy rate and listing income were set to 0 for these listings.
-1431 listings had 0 availability = thus the occupancy rate formula for these listings was changed to "reviews per month x minimum_nights x 12 / 365".
+1431 listings had 0 availability, so the occupancy rate formula for these listings was changed to "reviews per month x minimum nights x 12 / 365."

 (ii) Listing Income (LI) = occupancy rate x price x 365 The formula for LI was derived from Airbtics (2022).
-They stated that revenue (listing_income) can be calculated by “multiplying the year-round occupancy rate” with the “average daily rate”.
+They stated that revenue (listing_income) can be calculated by “multiplying the year-round occupancy rate” with the “average daily rate.”

-Majority of the 1431 listings were entire home/apartments & private rooms and on average 'reviews per month' appear to be under 1 review.
-Visitors of these listings may have been uninformed about reviews by hosts to avoid detection as multiple rentals over the span of the year should result in multiple reviews (which is not reflected).
+The majority of the 1431 listings were entire homes, apartments, and private rooms, and on average,'reviews  per month' appear to be under 1 review.
+Visitors to these listings may have been uninformed about reviews by hosts to avoid detection, as multiple rentals over the span of the year should result in multiple reviews (which are not reflected).

 ### Data Reduction

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/567bc5b5-91b6-43b2-a802-bafe96977b79)

-Following a correlation analysis on the dataset in SAS Enterprise Miner, a few pairs of variables was identified with a correlation above 50%.
-Out of these pairs of the variables identified, the following variables was removed; bedrooms, number_of_reviews_l30d and number_of_reviews_ltm.
+Following a correlation analysis on the dataset in SAS Enterprise Miner, a few pairs of variables were identified with a correlation above 50%.
+Out of these pairs of variables identified, the following variables were removed: bedrooms, number_of_reviews_l30d, and number_of_reviews_ltm.

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/d17dc569-13bf-4174-acfb-0635de65f846)

-PCA’s outcome from reducing 12 interval variables, yielded just 1 less variable at a confidence threshold of 95%.
-Since only 1 less variable was generated the interval variables will be retained over the PC’s for the next phase of the analysis.
+PCA’s outcome from reducing 12 interval variables yielded just 1 less variable at a confidence threshold of 95%.
+Since only one less variable was generated, the interval variables will be retained over the PC’s for the next phase of the analysis.

-The dataset now comprise of the following:
+The dataset now comprises the following:

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/c0f02b57-c256-4e12-9c01-acdecad8e9b8)